jpgaviria2/bitcoinrewards/USER_MANUAL.md

 - Shopify store with webhook configured
 - Valid webhook secret

-#### Square Enabled

-**Location**: Integration Settings section

-**Description**: Enable or disable Square webhook processing.

-**Usage**:
-- Check to enable Square integration
-- Uncheck to disable (Square webhooks will be ignored)

-**Requirements**:
-- Square account with webhook configured
-- Valid webhook secret
-- (Optional) Square API credentials for customer data

 #### Webhook Secret

 **Location**: Integration Settings section

-**Description**: Secret key used to verify webhook signatures from Shopify or Square.
+**Description**: Secret key used to verify webhook signatures from Shopify.

 **Security**: This is a critical security setting.
-The webhook secret ensures that only legitimate webhooks from your e-commerce platform are processed.
+The webhook secret ensures that only legitimate webhooks from Shopify are processed.

 **How to Get**:
 - **Shopify**: Generated when creating a webhook
-- **Square**: Found in your Square Developer Dashboard under Webhooks

 **Best Practices**:
 - Use a strong, random secret (at least 32 characters)